USRA-STI/gdt-integral/docs/install.rst

 --------------

-The GDT-Fermi package can be installed from PyPI using:
+The GDT-Integral package can be installed from PyPI using:

 .. code-block:: sh

-    pip install astro-gdt-fermi
+    pip install astro-gdt-integral
     gdt-data init